 direct: (612) 767-0528

 Brian Rochel is a highly experienced employment lawyer.
-He has successfully represented employees in trial, litigation, arbitration, mediation and negotiation of all types of claims.
+He has successfully represented employees in trial, litigation, arbitration, mediation and negotiation.
 Brian frequently represents employees, executives and whistleblowers across all types of claims.
-He has achieved great results in retaliation, wrongful termination, discrimination, sexual harassment, disability, sexual orientation, marital status, age and many other types of claims.
-Brian represents whistleblowers in qui tam, False Claims Act (FCA) and other lawsuits as well.
+He has achieved great results in retaliation, wrongful termination, discrimination, sexual harassment, disability, sexual orientation, marital status, age discrimination, and other claims.
+Brian also represents whistleblowers in qui tam, False Claims Act (FCA) and similar lawsuits.

 Brian has tried many employment cases to judgment.
 His successes include a trial award of $361,000 in a disability discrimination case; a $360,000 jury verdict in an employment retaliation claim; and a $140,000 jury verdict for a woman who was sexually harassed and fired for reporting the harassment.
 Brian’s victories also include a win at the Minnesota Court of Appeals, reversing dismissal of fraud and misrepresentation claims and remanding the case for a jury trial.

 Brian has appeared before the Minnesota Supreme Court as a member of the MN-NELA Amicus Committee, writing briefs in several high-profile cases, including Friedlander v.
-Edward Lifesciences, a major case on the Minnesota Whistleblower Act, Sanchez v.
-Dahlke Trailer Sales, a seminal case on the intersection of federal immigration law and Minnesota law prohibiting employment retaliation, and Ford v.
+Edward Lifesciences (a major case on protections under the Minnesota Whistleblower Act), Sanchez v.
+Dahlke Trailer Sales (a seminal case on the intersection of federal immigration law and Minnesota law prohibiting employment retaliation), Ford v.
 Minneapolis Public Schools (establishing a 6-year statute of limitation in Minnesota whistleblower claims), and Smith v.
-City of Minneapolis (a leading case on the Minnesota Human Rights Act and alternative dispute resolution.
+City of Minneapolis (a leading case on the Minnesota Human Rights Act and alternative dispute resolution).